List-avoiding orientations: Graphs with a relaxed regularity condition

 \begin{lemma} Let $X$ be a binomially distributed variable with parameters $n$ and $p$.
 Let $\mu = np$, and let $0 < \delta \leq 1$.
 Then,

 and

 \end{lemma}

-Mitzenmacher and Upfal \cite{mitzenmacher2017probability} point out that for the first statement of the theorem, it is enough to let $\mu \leq np$, and for the second statement of the theorem, it is enough to let $\mu \geq np$.
-We will use the following corollary of the Chernoff bound.
+Mitzenmacher and Upfal \cite{mitzenmacher2017probability} point out that for the first statement of the lemma, it is enough to let $\mu \leq np$, and for the second statement of the lemma, it is enough to let $\mu \geq np$.
+We use the following corollary of the Chernoff bound.

 \begin{lemma} Let $X$ be a binomially distributed variable with parameters $n$ and $p$, and let $0 < \gamma < 1$.
 Then,

 \end{lemma}

 \begin{proof} First, suppose that $p \geq \frac{1}{2} \gamma$.
 Since $X$ is a binomially distributed variable with mean of $np$, we can apply Lemma \ref{lem:chernoff} with $\mu = np$ and $\delta = \gamma / 2 p \leq 1$.
 Then, by Lemma \ref{lem:chernoff}, our inequality fails with probability at most $2 \exp \left (-\frac{1}{12} \frac{\gamma^2}{p} n \right ) \leq 2 \exp \left ( - \frac{1}{12} \gamma^2 n \right )$.